 - High = more than 1.5g salt per 100g (or 0.6g sodium)

 - Low = 0.3g salt or less per 100g (or 0.1g sodium)

-How much energy (calories) we need depends on gender, age and how active you are.
+How much energy (calories) we need depends on our gender, age and how active we are.

 When we eat more than we need, our bodies store the excess as fat.
 We need to balance calories consumed with calories burned to maintain a healthy weight.

 Find out more about how to maintain a healthy weight.

 Our Online Well Checks include a lifestyle assessment and give you the opportunity to speak to one of our qualified health promotion officers about any concerns you have around your diet, and receive personalised tips and advice.